 CCED is located in downtown Lansing, Michigan.
 CCED's mission is to create, disseminate, and apply knowledge to improve the quality of life for people in distressed urban and regional Michigan communities.
 CCED implements, evaluates, and disseminates innovative approaches through responsive engagement, strategic partnerships, and collaborative learning.

 CIT offers outreach project consulting and development services in Web design, information systems, graphic design, publications, event management, and integrated communication to MSU faculty and their community partners.
-CIT also fosters public access to University expertise through programs like the MSU Science Festival and Michigan Science Olympiad State Tournament, and to information about university-wide outreach initiatives through Web sites like Spartan Youth Programs and Arts & Culture at MSU.
+CIT also fosters public access to University expertise through programs like the MSU Science Festival and Michigan Science Olympiad State Tournament, and to information about university-wide outreach initiatives through Web sites like Spartan Youth Programs, Visit, Learn, Discover MSU, and Arts & Culture at MSU.

 GATE is dedicated to promoting differentiated educational programs for students in grade school, middle school and high school.
 Our mission is to provide educational experiences that benefit academically able students intellectually, cultivate social relationships, and encourage a global understanding of their world.